bouffalolab/bl_iot_sdk/README.rst

 Join us on `Discord <https://discord.gg/89VWQVH>`_, `Telegram <https://t.me/joinchat/Kmi2S0nOsT240emHk-aO6g>`_, `Matrix <https://matrix.to/#/#pine64-nutcracker:matrix.org>`_

 This repository contains the Pine64 fork of Bouffalo Lab's SDK for their BL602 Wi-Fi/BLE Combo RISC-V SoC.
-The upstream documentation lives in ``docs/html``.
+Documentation, including upstream documentation, translations, mirrored technical documentation, and original reverse engineered documentation is at `bl602-docs <https://github.com/pine64/bl602-docs>`_, which is cloned as a submodule of this repository at ``docs``.

 This repository is the central focus of Pine64's `Nutcracker Challenge <https://www.pine64.org/2020/10/28/nutcracker-challenge-blob-free-wifi-ble/>`_.